The Pearl of Africa

 Kampala - The Capitcal

-The Flag & Coat of Arms
+The Flag & Court of Arms

 The Ugandan flag resembles the German flag in its colors.

 Instead of a federal eagle, however, there is the crown crane as a coat of arms bird.
 The color black stands for the people of the country, yellow for the sun and red for the brotherhood among the people.
 The people are basically friendly, warmhearted and helpful.
-Uganda is a developing country, which means that there is still great poverty in many areas and there are no social networks.
+Uganda is a developing country, which means that there is still great poverty in many areas and there are no so-called social networks.
 Civil war and AIDS have left their mark on families.
 The maintenance of many children and adolescents is not guaranteed because one or both parents have died.

 The country also suffers from other diseases, such as Ebola, Malaria and Tuberculosis, and, above all, corruption.